wxinix/Vissim.IPC.Proxy/README.md

 # About
 Vissim is a widely-used microscopic traffic simulator developed by PTV.
 It provides a COM-based interface for user-customized applications, invoking Vissim as an out-of-process automation server.

 Vissim COM is convenient and powerful, however, it can be slow especially for loop-intensive applications.
 Albeit the interface is well designed and comprehensive, it ONLY supports out-of-process call site (except its limited event-based COM scripting).
-When callingVissim COM interface in a simstep-by-step fashion, the run time performance could possibly become unacceptable.
+When calling Vissim COM interface in a simstep-by-step fashion, the run time performance could possibly become unacceptable.

 - The performance hit is mainly due to the COM marshaling from one program to the other.
 The performance hit can be further exacerbated when using .NET languages such as C#, or scripting langue such as Python or Matlab, because of .NET COM p/invoke , or the additional run-time overhead of the IDispatch interface.